VladVen/git-issue/README.md

 ---
 ## 3. Merge conflict
-Sometimes when you merge branches, there can be conflicts.
+Merge conflicts in git happen, when two branches were changed on the same line or in the same content of a file before a merge.
+If you just extend a file or append something, git usually just figures it out by itself.
 You next task is to merge `master` to the target `merge-conflict` branch and fix all conflicts